amakarj/react-weather-app/README.md

 #### Search bar

 On this app, there’s a simple search bar (**a text typed input** and **a button**), where the user can type the name of the city.
 By clicking the button, value is sent to Locations API via URL we’ve got earlier.

-- The input element's value is **location** state, so we need to set value to it.
+The input element's value is **location** state, so we need to set value to it.
 Create a function `inputChanged()` and connect it to the input element by `onChange` event.
-This enables typing to element.
+This enables typing to the element.
 The given function stores the typed value to the state by `setLocation()` whenever site renders.

 Code looks something like this now:

 ```
 import React, { useState } from 'react';
 import './App.css';

 function App() {
   const [location, setLocation] = useState('');
   const [weather, setWeather] = useState('');